learn-co-curriculum/fewpjs-oo-complex-class-relationships/README.md

 <img src="https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-class-relationships/album_artist_song.png" width: 50% />

-## Using Two-Way Dependencies
+## Considering Two-Way Dependencies

-There is another option here to consider.
+There are other options we could choose.
 We could argue that the three classes should be _dependent upon each other_.
 Maybe a song should know its album and artist, an artist should know their songs and albums, and an album should know its artist and songs: